DFKI-NLP/pynegex/README.md

 # PyNegEx

-PyNegEx is a PIPY modular package based on Chapman's NegEx implementation.
+PyNegEx is a PyPI modular package based on Chapman's NegEx implementation.
 NegEx is a rule-based algorithm to detect assertion in clinical texts.

 Motivation behind PyNegEx is to provide the community with a modern python packaing for the algorithm to guarantee easy usage and a space for better maintainability, e.g. add support for other languages.